Terms and Conditions

 6. FORCE MAJEURE

-Force majeure in these terms and conditions is defined as any event in which us or a supplier of a service we use cannot, with all due care and attention, foresee or avoid.
-These events include (but are not limited to) war, threat of war, riot, civil strife, actual and threatened terrorist activity, industrial dispute, natural and nuclear disaster, adverse weather conditions, fire and all similar events outside of our control.
+6.1 Force majeure in these terms and conditions is defined as any event in which us or a supplier of a service we use cannot, with all due care and attention, foresee or avoid.
+These events include (but are not limited to) war, threat of war, riot, civil strife, actual and threatened terrorist activity, industrial dispute, border closures, natural and nuclear disaster, adverse weather conditions, fire and all similar events outside of our control.

-Except where otherwise expressly stated in these terms and conditions, we cannot accept any liability or pay compensation where the performance or prompt performance of our obligations under our contract with you is prevented or affected by or you otherwise suffer any damage or loss (inclusions are described in more detail in clause 12.1) as a result of force majeure.
+Except where otherwise expressly stated in these terms and conditions, we cannot accept any liability or pay compensation or refunds where the performance or prompt performance of our obligations under our contract with you is prevented or affected by or you otherwise suffer any damage or loss (inclusions are described in more detail in clause 12.1) as a result of force majeure.

 7. THE COST OF YOUR HOLIDAY